Michigan Center for Urban African American Aging Research (MCUAAAR)

 Proposals are sought that support junior investigator-initiated research pilot projects that can lead to independent NIH-funded projects.
 Collaborative research projects that involve faculty from more than one department, school or institute are also encouraged.

 Proposals for behavioral and social science research that focus on the mental and physical health of older African-Americans are encouraged from all academic disciplines that address issues relevant to this topic.
-Proposals should recognize the importance of a person’s life course development as it relates to the specific research question of interest.
-Some examples of these issues include: quality of life, stress and coping, health effects of prejudice and discrimination, caregiving, social support, family life, cognition, mental disorders, morbidity and mortality, healthcare utilization, work and retirement.
+Proposals should recognize the importance of a person’s life course development and experiences of stress and coping as it relates to the specific research question of interest.
+Some examples of these issues include: quality of life, health effects of prejudice and discrimination, caregiving, social support, family life, cognition, mental disorders, morbidity and mortality, healthcare utilization, work and retirement.

 Eligibility